-To achieve the Group's mission of "Creating hope for all facing illness," MTPC is seeking to realize new and diverse workstyles so that each employee can deal with the changes while deepening their independent learning, to constantly innovate, achieve a feeling of growth and attainment, and be healthy, lively, and meaningful individuals and organizations.
+As the MCG Group works as one to reform our way of working, MTPC, the Pharma Business Unit of the Group, is continuing to move forward with the initiatives to achieve true work-style innovation that has been implemented since fiscal 2021.
+These are intended to allow each employee to deal with the changes while deepening their independent learning, to constantly innovate, achieve a feeling of growth and attainment, and be healthy, lively, and meaningful individuals and organizations.